 Summer vacations are one of America’s favorite pastimes, and they can quickly rack up astronomical prices.
 From plane tickets to events, vendors know more families are likely to take luxurious vacations during the summer—with sky-high price tags to match.
 Luckily, there are several ways to plan for the ultimate summer getaway without paying thousands of dollars.
-Read on to learn the best ways to plan and save now so you can have your best summer vacation.
+Read on to learn the best ways to plan your summer vacation on a budget.

 Automate Your Bank Accounts